absorensen/numbers_go_brrrr/m2_concurrency/s7_parallel_graphs.md

 it is quite common to have to process bigger and bigger neighbourhoods around vertices.
 One approach can be to alternative between read and write stages.
 In one stage, each thread reads a relevant neighbourhood, does some processing, and adds changes to a list.
 Once all changes have been proposed, one or more threads can execute the changes from the list, resulting in a modified or new graph.
-One such solution is described [here][2].
+Here's a [description of one such solution][2].

 Sampling and repacking extremely huge graphs for training graph neural networks on GPUs is also a research topic [on its own][1].
 Meshes, widely used in graphics, is another type of graph.
 In order